-Electronic invoicing add-on overview
+Electronic invoicing overview

-The Electronic invoicing add-on for Microsoft Dynamics 365 Finance and Dynamics 365 Supply Chain Management is a hyper-scalable multitenant service that enables configurable processing of electronic invoice documents and configurable document exchange.
+Electronic invoicing for Microsoft Dynamics 365 Finance and Dynamics 365 Supply Chain Management is a hyper-scalable multitenant service that enables configurable processing of electronic invoice documents and configurable document exchange.
 The processing and integration rules are fully configurable, and the logic is run outside Finance and Supply Chain Management.
 The service is targeted mainly at e-invoice processing in business-to-government scenarios, but it can be custom-configured for other purposes.

 - Fast and easy adoption of country/region-specific requirements